buraksekili/tyk-docs/tyk-docs/content/graphql/migration-guide.md

 - Each field connected to the data source is expected to be configured for mapping under `graphql.engine.field_configs` regardless of it requiring mapping or not.

-- It is important that all new graphql apis have version `graphql.version` property set to `2`.
+- It is important that all new GraphQL apis have version `graphql.version` property set to `2`.